Amphetamines and Addiction Treatment

 Strong cravings for the drug

-Because amphetamines are longer lasting in the body than cocaine and some other stimulants, a person may experience slightly longer withdrawal symptoms that may last up to 10 days.
-While the most severe symptoms go away after this time, a person may still experience changes in their mood and strong cravings for amphetamines for weeks, months, or years after quitting.
+Because this type of stimulant is longer lasting in the body than cocaine, a person may experience slightly longer withdrawal symptoms that may last up to 10 days.
+While the most severe symptoms go away after this time, a person may still experience changes in their mood and strong cravings for weeks, months, or years after quitting.
 This is why it is important a person seeks continued professional help for substance use disorders.

-Treatments for amphetamine abuse are usually supportive and often include talk therapy.
+Treatments are usually supportive and often include talk therapy.
 The FDA hasn’t approved medications to help with amphetamine withdrawals specifically.
 However, a person can still experience benefits from professional medical addiction treatment to cope with withdrawals and cravings as they get sober.
-Also, many people who abuse amphetamines may use other medications to try and counter-balance some of the amphetamine’s effects.
+Also, many people who abuse this drug may use other medications to try and counter-balance some of its effects.
 Examples include sleeping pills, alcohol, or painkillers to help a person sleep.

-Other treatments for addiction to amphetamines include psychotherapy or talk therapy.
+Other treatments include psychotherapy or talk therapy.
 According to NIDA, the most commonly used behavioral therapies are cognitive-behavioral therapy and contingency management.5 These are helpful in treating people with an addiction to prescription stimulants by helping a person learn how to respond to stress and anxiety in more positive ways than using stimulants.

 Contingency management specifically provides vouchers and other rewards for positive and drug-free behaviors.
 Examples include getting a restaurant gift card for a negative drug test or tickets to a movie theater for participation in group therapy.
 Researchers have found these approaches are very effective in motivating a person addicted to amphetamines to stay drug-free.